Argentine stocks rebound, peso hits two-month high

 The MerVal index .MERV of 42 leading stocks jumped 1.76 percent to 2,140.90 points.
 On the broad market, volume was moderate at $37.2 million.
 Of active shares 36 rose, 33 fell and 12 were unchanged.

-Shares of heavily weighted Petrobras Participaciones PCH.BA, the Argentine unit of the Brazilian state oil company Petrobras (PETR4.SA: Cotización), zoomed up 6.88 percent to 5.12 pesos per share.
+Shares of heavily weighted Petrobras Participaciones PCH.BA, the Argentine unit of the Brazilian state oil company Petrobras (PETR4.SA), zoomed up 6.88 percent to 5.12 pesos per share.

 A Petrobras source in Brazil told Reuters that rumors that the parent company would buy back shares of its Argentine unit "make no sense."
 The source asked not to be identified.